 Publisher: Union of Traditional Torah-True Rabbis of Germany, Artillery Street 81, Berlin 24, Germany

-SAMPLE PAGES FROM GERMAN PASSOVER MEDICAL GUIDES PUBLISHED 80 YEARS AGO
+SAMPLE PAGES FROM GERMAN PASSOVER MEDICAL GUIDES PUBLISHED ALMOST 100 YEARS AGO

 |Using List B This page lists the guidelines for using List B which describes the Pesach status of various active ingredients and products.
 One also had to reference List A which explained the status of the form of the products.
 For example, if one wanted to take an aspirin in tablet form, they would first reference List B above and see that the active ingredient “acetylo-salicyl.” (better known as aspirin) is approved.
 They would then go to List A and determine issues related to the use of tablets (tabulettae on the previous page) on Pesach.